stylight/handbook/_docs/index.markdown

 ## Why open-source the Stylight handbook?

 * To make the world a better place!
 The model has helped us be happy and make a positive impact in the world, and publishing it may help others do the same.
-* Open-sourcing it is a fun social experiment, we're curious about what's going to happen.
 * By making our model public, we're more likely to keep it up-to-date and improve it as we learn.
 * Putting it on GitHub makes it easier for others to clone and evolve the model, and we can learn from that.